-Patricia’s latest book Women’s Cinema, World Cinema (Duke UP, 2015) explores the dynamic intersection of feminism and film in the twenty-first century, highlighting a new generation of women directors from around the world.
+Patricia’s book Women’s Cinema, World Cinema (Duke UP, 2015) explores the dynamic intersection of feminism and film in the twenty-first century, highlighting a new generation of women directors from around the world.

 Patricia received her PhD in the History of Consciousness from the University of California, Santa Cruz and her BA in Film Studies from Yale.